Provisional Irish Republican Army campaign: Early 1990s

-One of several methods the IRA used to counter British body armour was the use of high velocity Barrett Light 50 and Belgian FN sniper rifles, several of which the IRA imported from the USA.
+One of several methods the IRA used to counter British body armour was the use of high velocity Barrett Light 50 and Belgian FN sniper rifles, several of which the IRA imported from the US.
 Two snipers teams of the South Armagh Brigade killed nine members of the security forces in this way.
 To avoid the jamming of wireless-triggered detonators, the organisation began to employ radar beacons to prime their explosive devices, improving dramatically the effectiveness of the attacks.
 By 1992, the use of long-range weapons like mortars and heavy machine guns by the IRA had forced the British Army to build its checkpoints one to five miles from the border in order to avoid attacks launched from the Republic.

 Another IRA technique used on several occasions between October 1990 and late 1991 was the "proxy bomb", where a victim was kidnapped and forced to drive a car bomb to its target.
 In the first series of attacks in October 1990, all three victims were Catholic men employed by the security forces.
 Their families were held hostage to ensure the proxies did as they were directed.
 The first proxy, at Coshquin (near Derry), died, along with six soldiers.
 The second proxy, at Cloghoge (or Cloghogue; near Newry), escaped but a soldier was killed.
 The third incident, at Omagh, produced no casualties due to a faulty detonator.
 Proxy bomb attacks continued for months afterwards; very large bombs (8000 lb) were used in two attacks in November 1990 and September 1991.
 The proxy-bomb tactic was dropped, reportedly due to the revulsion it caused among nationalists.

 In the early 1990s the IRA intensified its campaign against commercial and economic targets in Northern Ireland.
 For example, in May 1993 over four days the IRA detonated car bombs in Belfast, Portadown, and Magherafelt, County Londonderry, causing millions of pounds worth of damage.
 On 1 January 1994, the IRA planted eleven incendiary devices in shops and other premises in the Greater Belfast area in a "firebomb blitz" that caused millions of pounds worth of damage.
 In 1991, the IRA used a total of 142 cassette-type incendiary devices against shops and warehouses in Northern Ireland.